 Liberty Science Center

 Located on the bank of Jersey City’s Liberty State Park, Liberty Science Center’s goal is to deliver science education to its patrons in an exciting and fun way.
 Spend time exploring Wobbly World for kids ages 0-5, explore the multi-story, suspended Infinity Climber, and see a Million-Volt Lightning Machine.
-With a calendar full of special exhibits that appeal to children’s interests, like Thomas & Friends: Explore The Rails, kids can enter immersive worlds, discover a different side to their favorites, and learn problem-solving skills.
+With a calendar full of special exhibits that appeal to children’s interests, like The Science Behind Pixar, kids can enter immersive worlds, discover a different side to their favorites, and learn problem-solving skills.
 Don’t miss the BASF Kids’ Lab for your little scientist to participate in a hands-on science experiment.
-If that’s not enough, the museum is home to the largest planetarium in the western hemisphere.
-Admission prices are $31.99 for adults, and $26.99 for kids, though there are discounts if you purchase in advance.
+If that’s not enough, the museum is home to the largest planetarium in America.

 222 Jersey City Boulevard, Jersey City, NJ 07305